How to Wash a Painted Wall

-There is nothing quite like a freshly-painted wall.
-The clean, smooth surface and uninterrupted richness of color… it’s a pleasantly satisfying sight.
+There is nothing quite like a freshly painted wall.
+The clean, smooth surface and uninterrupted rich color is a satisfying sight.
 But then something happens — you swat a wasp, a guest spills coffee, a child leaves a shoe scuff — and the wall is now flawed.
 Most of us have wondered at some point, “How do I wash a painted wall?” or “Can I even wash it at all?”
-Well, we have good news for you: painted walls can usually be washed with great results!
+Well, it’s pretty simple to effectively clean your wall and return it to its former glory.

-Will It Wreck the Wall If I Wash It?
+Will I Ruin the Wall if I Wash It?

 The main concern, of course, is that washing the wall will ruin the paint.
-We need to be honest and say this can happen.
-But in most cases, it’s not likely.
-Always test your washing method first in an inconspicuous area.
-At first, it will probably look like you’ve done something to the paint: there may be a light or dark patch where you scrubbed, or some streaks.
-This is normal, but it typically goes away within a couple hours.
-Wait until the scrubbed spot has had time to dry completely before you decide to go ahead with the cleaning.
+It is possible, but in most cases, it’s not likely.
+Always test your washing method first in a hidden area.
+At first, it may look like you’ve done something to the paint: there may be a light or dark patch where you scrubbed, or some streaks.
+This is normal, but it typically goes away within a couple of hours.
+Wait until the scrubbed spot has had time to dry completely before you decide to go ahead with the full cleaning.

 What Do I Use to Wash a Painted Wall?

-Begin with the most gentle method and see if it works, then if the wall is not clean yet, move to something stronger.
-Benjamin Moore recommends using water and a soft cellulose sponge.
-A dishcloth can also do nicely as long as it is not rough.
-A good next step, especially for scuffs, is the magic eraser (a Mr. Clean product).
+Begin with the most gentle method and see if it works and move to something stronger if it doesn’t.
+A dishcloth or soft sponge can do nicely as long as it is not rough.

-For cleaning a small spot, you could make a small amount of paste with baking soda and water, and scrub gently with this.
+For cleaning a small spot, you could make a small amount of paste with baking soda and water, and scrub gently.
 Alternatively, laundry detergent mixed with water often produces good results.
 You can also make your own cleaner by mixing vinegar or ammonia in water (1 or 2 cups per gallon) with some baking soda.
-You could even use all three together; just be careful never to mix ammonia and bleach.
+Be careful never to mix ammonia and bleach.

-If you use any cleaning solution rather than water, make sure you wash it off with water before it dries.
+If you use a cleaning solution rather than just water, make sure you wash it off with water before it dries.

-In this case, I would recommend using a small amount of bleach mixed in with laundry detergent and water.
+In this case, we recommend using a small amount of bleach mixed in with laundry detergent and water.
 Spray or sponge the solution on the wall and give it a minute or two to do its work.
-Then be sure to thoroughly wash off your cleaning solution.
+Then be sure to thoroughly wash off the result.